 A source of the amino acids that help build and maintain a healthy body, protein also keeps you feeling full.
 On average, adults require 0.8 grams of protein for every kilogram of body weight, meaning a 68-kilogram adult needs about 55 grams of protein a day.

-Now that you know how to read nutrition labels, find out the best sources of protein, according to Canada’s Food Guide.
+Now that you know how to read nutrition labels, check out the healthiest fruits you can eat.